KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 We covered how to build Knapsack Pro client integration from scratch based on the example of the existing JavaScript/TypeScript client built from 2 NPM packages `@knapsack-pro/core` and `@knapsack-pro/jest`.

 I hope you find it useful.
 I recommend digging into the source code of the above packages.
-They are thin and should be simple to understand.
+They are lightweight and should be easy to understand.
 You can replicate their behavior to build your integration with Knapsack Pro API.